mahlvm/acebook-solo-backend/README.md

 against a subset of the features already available.

 Feel free to explore more features if you have extra time!

+:information_source: However, please note that you do not own the backend as it's managed by another team.

+Any requests for additional endpoints or changes will be analyzed by this team and taken into consideration.
+However you can make your requests (via your coach!).

 ## API Endpoints Overview